-Exciting time for my husband and I to know we are expecting a baby in a few short months.
+Exciting time for my husband and I to know we are expecting a baby Spring 2019.
 I am a lucky lady with no nausea.
 When I found out I was expecting I was already into healthy daily Natera #hemp smoothies and @AvivoPur vitamins and I upped my water intake.
 Pregnancy is a great time to remember to trust yourself fully.
 You (your body) knows what to do; success is rewarded after doses of commitment.

 Here are some tips I have learned so far to keep things positive.

 More on this subject when baby arrives!

 Normally, women should drink 3-4L daily to be healthy.
 Making and housing a baby uses a TON of water, so to feel good, drink 5L daily.
 I found myself clearing 5L a day in the first trimester.
 I was taking a ton of Avivo Pur minerals so it was safe to drink water to my heart’s content.
 Water helps cleanse your body and nourish your growing baby.
 I firmly believe my water intake and commitment to consuming a complete nutritional profile helped eased tough symptoms experienced by some during pregnancy.
 Water can prevent unhealthy weight gain and stop muscle cramps.

 Believe and trust in yourself and your destiny!